iimog/ggplotgui/README.md

 Usage
 =====

-There are two ways to use this functionality:
+There are different ways to use this functionality:

 -   By calling it from within R